What is it?

 Using simple simulations, it can be shown that exclusion of these studies leads to strong positive biases, whereas considering these effects as null leads to negative biases.

 MetaNSUE uses maximum likelihood estimation and multiple imputation techniques to unbiasedly include these studies.
-Please read (and cite appropriately) the following article for details:

 How do I use it?

-Please read the manual for more information.
+Ant do go beyond, please read the R manual for more information.